 Notes for COVID-19 Infection SurveyBack to table of contents

-The sample for the survey is drawn mainly from the Annual Population Survey (APS), which consists collectively of those who successfully completed the last wave of the Labour Force Survey (LFS) or local LFS boost, and who have consented to future contact regarding research.
+At the start of the pilot study at the end of April, the sample for the survey was drawn mainly from the Annual Population Survey (APS), which consists collectively of those who successfully completed the last wave of the Labour Force Survey (LFS) or local LFS boost, and who had consented to future contact regarding research.

 Around 38,000 households respond to the LFS each quarter and it is the largest regular household survey in the UK.
 The sampling frame for the LFS is the Postal Address File of small users, which contains approximately 26 million addresses.
 Only private households are included in the sample.
 People living in care homes, other communal establishments and hospitals are not included.
 Only private households in England are included in the pilot study.